nickolashkraus/continuing-education/LFS101x/ch_7/notes.md

 #
 ```

 2. Now, you need to create a configuration file to enable your user account to use `sudo`.
 Typically, this file is created in the `/etc/sudoers.d/` directory with the name of the file the same as your username.
-For example, for this demo, let’s say your username is **student**.
+For example, for this demo, let's say your username is **student**.
 After doing Step 1, you would then create the configuration file for **student** by doing this:

 ```sh
 $ echo "student ALL=(ALL) ALL" > /etc/sudoers.d/student